Skip to main content

 The Hormonal Axis Command and Control

-Your body’s production of is regulated by a sophisticated feedback loop known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+Your body’s production of sex hormones is regulated by a sophisticated feedback loop known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The brain sends signals via luteinizing hormone (LH) and follicle-stimulating hormone (FSH) to the gonads (testes or ovaries), instructing them to produce testosterone or estrogen.

 Measuring these signaling hormones tells us how hard the brain is working to stimulate production.
 For instance, high LH and FSH levels alongside low testosterone or estradiol may suggest a primary issue with the gonads.
 Conversely, low levels of all three could indicate a central, or secondary, issue originating in the pituitary or hypothalamus.